 STEP 6: Application Fee

 A nonrefundable application fee of $30 must be paid online at the time you submit your application.

 We recommend that you walk through these steps carefully, taking the time to read all of the additional information provided.

 Please note, after you have submitted your application online, you may view the receipt of your application, test scores and transcripts, and status of your letters of recommendation by going to this web page:

-The University of Florida has a NEW application system.
 Please contact Amy Davis should you have any questions or problems navigating the application system.